 When I try to imagine my life without the inspiring, kind, funny, brave, bossy, beautiful women I have on speed dial, I don't like it.
 These women speak so much wisdom, grace, and courage into my every day that I don't know how I would survive without them.
 I would be a mess.

-So, just to remind everyone how legit it is to be a woman, and to celebrate International Women's Day, here are some funny/brave/wise words from today's leading comedic ladies.
+So, to celebrate International Women's Day, here are some funny/brave/wise words from today's leading comedic ladies.
 From Miss Poehler to the hilarious Mindy, prepare to laugh (and learn).
 Xo!

 O N T A K I N G R I S K S: